hyena/gnoll-roll/README.md

 A dice bot for discord.

-Gnoll roll was created when some friends using [Sidekick](https://github.com/ArtemGr/Sidekick) had trouble trusting its streaks as 'truly' random and unskewed.
-While I believe Sidekick is almost certainly unskewed (it's more work to write an unfair roll bot than a fair one and serves no obvious purpose) I can't confirm that as it's closed source.
+Gnoll roll was created when some friends using [Sidekick](https://github.com/ArtemGr/Sidekick) brought up concerns about its output.
+While I believe Sidekick is probably unskewed (it's more work to write an unfair roll bot than a fair one and serves no obvious purpose) I can't confirm that as it's closed source.
 Besides, I wanted some practice writing discord bots and parsers in Rust so this was perfect.

 Gnoll Roll uses Rust's [ThreadRng](https://rust-random.github.io/rand/rand/rngs/struct.ThreadRng.html) for its rolling.
 You can decide for yourself if that's random enough.